sanhaus/control-panel.en/help/discover/using/accessing-control-panel.md

 >[!NOTE]
 >
->For **Campaign Classic** instances, access from within the product will be available after upgrade to the 19.1 version.
+>For **Campaign Classic** instances, access from within the product is available from Campaign Classic 19.1 version onwards.

 1. Open your Campaign Standard product, then select the **[!UICONTROL Administration]** menu from the **[!UICONTROL Navigation]** pane.